bunkerity/bunkerweb/docs/quickstart-guide.md

 ## PHP

 !!! warning "Support is in beta"
-	At the moment, PHP support with BunkerWeb is still in beta and we recommend you to use a reverse-proxy architecture if you can.
+	At the moment, PHP support with BunkerWeb is still in beta and we recommend you use a reverse-proxy architecture if you can.
 By the way, PHP is not supported at all for some integrations like Kubernetes.

 BunkerWeb supports PHP using external or remote [PHP-FPM](https://www.php.net/manual/en/install.fpm.php) instances.
 We will assume that you are already familiar with managing that kind of services.